carmenlup/gh-actions-practice/README.md

 2. Actions -> uses: property -> this are actions that can be used
    Advantages:

-- shell commands or other commands are enccapsulated in action and is not need to repet them
+- shell commands or other commands are encapsulated in action and is not need to repeat them
 - we can create our own custom commands

 ## 06 - Using context

-GitHub provides context that have multiple info that can be used in workflow
-Remark: to use context at the workflow level, for example input context, first must be defined for use it.
-Example form workflow shows how name of the workflow can be customised at runtime.
+GitHub provides context that have multiple info that can be used in workflow **Remark:** to use context at the workflow level, for example input context, first must be defined for use it.
+Example form workflow shows how name of the workflow can be customized at runtime.

 Important contexts: